 As an artist, Sid Campbell has painted over 100 works of fine art that are featured in several his latest books.
 His love for Hawaii and its beauty is represented in his art that is featured in several of his latest works including The Cultural Weapons and Warrior Arts of Ancient Hawai’i, In Search of the Golden Dragon in the Lost Temple of the Sun and his soon to be published coffee table book titled The Warriors of Ancient Hawaii before the Arrival Captain James Cook.
 Sid Campbell Artwork

 Sid Campbell passed away on August 19, 2008 after a battle with cancer.
-He was a great loss to the martial arts community of all styles.
+His passing continues to be a great loss for the martial arts community.